 Trading currency markets using computer programs is increasingly popular, and for many, profitable.
 With trading platforms offering such a comprehensive service, it’s possible to set up your own algorithmic models or use the ‘robot’ signals provided by third parties.
 It’s an interesting approach and understanding the basics can make you a better trader even if you don’t ultimately use the method.
-This article will explore the following:
+This article will explore automated trading by looking at the following:

 The attraction of trading using computer models is fundamentally down to two factors.
 The first is that it works — traders can make a profit trading systematically.
 The second reason is that it’s continuously being made easier to do.